Neshedil Qadin

 Neshedil Qadin (Neşedil Kadın, نشئة دل قادین; c.
 1857 – 30 January 1924; meaning "Gay-Hearted", "Joy of Soul") was a consort to Khedive Isma'il Pasha of Egypt.

 Early life

 Born in 1857 in Caucasus, Neshedil was a Circassian, whose early childhood had been spent in the mountains.
 Disaster overtook the clan when Neshedil was aged seven.
-She along with her brother were captured during the raid and were sold to a slave dealer.
+She along with her brother were captured during the raid and were sold to a slave dealer in the Circassian slave trade.
 He took them to Istanbul, where they were separated, and she never again saw or heard of her brother.
 She herself was brought by the wife of a pasha, who educated her according to the custom of the time.
-The child was kindly treated, received careful religious instruction, and was taught to read but not to write, as the latter accomplishment might have been an inducement to her pen love letters.
+The child was kindly treated, received careful religious instruction, and was taught to read but not to write, as the latter accomplishment might have been an inducement to her penning love letters.
 She also became an accomplished needlewoman and learned to make the finest lace, oya, and embroidery.